mahmoudimus/ac/docs/public/concepts/conditions.md

 ## <a name="entity-property"></a>Entity property condition

 There is a common notion of entity properties in Atlassian products.
 Entities like `issue` or `project` can have properties that can be set by Connect add-ons via REST API.
-Also, add-ons themselves can have properties too.
+Add-ons can also have their own properties.
 Properties are a great way to display something conditionally.
 This can be achieved with the `entity_property_equal_to` condition.

  This condition lets you test whether the entity property is equal to the specified value.
 Supported entities depend on the product: